billpg/HashBack/README.md

 As this proposal is still in the public-draft phase, I am open to be persuaded that PBKDF2 is not needed and a single round of SHA256 is quite sufficient thank you very much.
 I'm also open to be persuaded that the default number of rounds needs to be significantly higher.

 ### Is the "Bearer Token" response used in the extended example documented anywhere?
-This originated in public-draft version 3.0, linked below.
 I intend to document this response type as a separate proposal with an applicable `Accept`/`Content-Type` that will go alongside this proposal.

 ### Why BASE64 the JSON in the `Authorization` header?
 To ensure there's an unambiguous sequence of bytes to feed into the hash.
-By transferring the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the hashing object.
+By transferring the JSON block in an encoded set of bytes, the recipient can simply pass the decoded byte array into the PBKDF2 function as the password parameter.

 I had considered requiring that the JSON be included in the header as unencoded ASCII, without any whitespace characters and IDN domains using JSON's `\u` notation.
 Can I, in practice, use an `Authorization` header with all of characters JSON uses?
 I am open to be persuaded that this would be preferable to using BASE64.